TOP

 Therefore, as Church quickly discovered, "The answer to the aforementioned question 'Why Lodi?' is increasingly easy to answer.
 The region has been a well-kept secret in the California wine world, but there's a new horizon in view for its farming families and innovative winemakers, and it's an honor to be on the front lines of this movement."

-Mokelumne Glen Vineyards manager Brett Koth, a third generation Lodi grower, showing rare (for California) Zweigelt grapes to visiting sommeliers
+Mokelumne Glen Vineyards manager Brett Koth, a third-generation Lodi grower, shows rare (for California) Zweigelt grapes to visiting sommeliers.

 As we've done every year since establishing our lodiwine.com blog, in 2019 we've taken numerous photos of these Lodi (shall we say?) vignerons.
-Many of them are both growers and winemakers, and many of them strictly growers.
-Most are the faces of third, fourth or even fifth generation winegrowers.
-Lodi's sixth generation, for the most part, is just coming out of high schools or colleges, but in a few more years we'll be photographing them as well.
+Many of them are both growers and winemakers and many of them are strictly growers.
+Most are the faces of third-, fourth-, or even fifth-generation winegrowers.
+Lodi's sixth generation, for the most part, is just coming out of high school or college, but in a few more years we'll be photographing them as well.

 We hope you enjoy looking over these portraits as much as we had taking them!

-Tyler and Amy Blagg, wine grape, hay and dairy farmers with long family histories in Lodi (particularly Ms. Blagg, coming out of the Valente family who have been farming Lodi grapes and dairy since the 1920s, and who now leads winegrowers as the Executive Director of Lodi District Growers Association)
+Tyler and Amy Blagg, wine grape, hay, and dairy farmers with long family histories in Lodi (particularly Ms. Blagg, coming out of the Valente family who has been farming Lodi grapes and dairy since the 1920s, and who now leads winegrowers as the Executive Director of Lodi District Growers Association)

 Super-power trio in one of Mohr-Fry Ranches' classic old vine Zinfandel blocks: from left, Chad Joseph (celebrated consulting winemaker for wineries such as Harney Lane and Oak Farm), Bruce Fry (Mohr-Fry Ranches GM), and Stuart Spencer (owner/winemaker of St. Amant Winery and Executive Director of Lodi Winegrape Commission)

-Third generation winegrower Craig Ledbetter who is VP/Partner of Vino Farms, the award winning, industry leading Lodi based company that now owns and/or farms over 15,000 acres of vineyards throughout California, largely under LODI RULES for Sustainable Winegrowing
+Third-generation winegrower Craig Ledbetter is VP/Partner of Vino Farms, the award-winning, industry-leading Lodi-based company that now owns and/or farms over 15,000 acres of vineyards throughout California, largely under LODI RULES for Sustainable Winegrowing.

-Heather Pyle Lucas, who came to Lodi 22 years ago after a successful career as head winemaker for Robert Mondavi, and became one of region's most respected consulting winemakers while managing the vineyard and crafting the wines for The Lucas Winery estate with husband David Lucas
+Heather Pyle Lucas, came to Lodi 22 years ago after a successful career as head winemaker for Robert Mondavi and became one of the region's most respected consulting winemakers while managing the vineyard and crafting the wines for The Lucas Winery estate with husband David Lucas.

 The "Greg" dynamic: The internationally celebrated Alquimista Cellars winemaker/co-owner Greg La Follette (left) and Jessie's Grove's fifth generation Lodi winegrower Greg Burns, field sampling Zinfandel grapes from Mr. Burns' 1889 block (in 2019 La Follette harvested Alquimista's fifth vintage of Jessie's Grove ancient vine Zinfandel)